alexlaslau/cpplinkedlist/README.md

 </h1>
 <br>

-It's nothing complicated, the file from the [https://youtu.be/QTb4xGdfC48](YT Video) can be accessed at singlylinkedlist.cpp.
+It's nothing complicated, the file from the [Youtube Video](https://youtu.be/QTb4xGdfC48) can be accessed at singlylinkedlist.cpp.

 I've also created a Doubly Linked List for those who need it. (doublylinkedlist.cpp)